Best of 10 Must-try Activities in Myanmar

 Myanmar is always a dreamy destination for Buddhists and people who are keen on laid-back destinations.
 Here are the best 10 things to give you the mesmerizing moments in Myanmar.

 No visit to Myanmar is complete without a visit to temples.
 Bagan has over 2,000 temples remaining, down from 10,000-plus in its glory days.
 The majority of Bagan's temples can be found within the Bagan Archaeological Zone; a ticket costing MMK 25,000 (US$15.67) must be purchased before entering the Zone.
-If you are pressed for time, you can choose to visit some among them such as: Shwezigon Temple, Htilominlo Temple, Ananda Temple, Dhammayangyi Temple and Shwesandaw Temple.
+If you are pressed for time, you can choose to visit some of them such as Shwezigon Temple, Htilominlo Temple, Ananda Temple, Dhammayangyi Temple, and Shwesandaw Temple.
 A visit here is absolutely a must & you will be surprised with incredible artistry and architecture.

-Don't miss out the chance to visit Buddhist temples in Bagan
+Don't miss out on the chance to visit Buddhist temples in Bagan

 Bagan is a gorgeous area of Myanmar and riding a balloon over Bagan is one of the most unique ways to see the beauty of this city.
 The feeling when you are in an elegant balloon ride where you will soar into the sky and glide gracefully over the complex offers you a completely different vantage point where you can look down on the glorious temples here is incredible.
 A ride is normally forty-five minutes & you float over Bagan.
 Below you are over 2,000 Buddhist and Hindu temples, farms of cotton and peanuts, as well as hundreds of palm trees.

 The balloon ride season starts from October to April next year, with the peak season between December and January.
 A ride of balloons over Bagan offers two balloon flight options – classic and premium.
 The classic package costs US$ 340 USD per person, while the premium package is US$ 450 per person.